Graph the solution set of each system of inequalities or indicate that the system has no solution. ⎩⎨⎧x≥0y≥02x+5y<103x+4y≤12

 Graphing Linear Inequalities

 A system of inequalities consists of multiple inequalities that must be satisfied simultaneously.
-The solution set is the intersection of the individual solution regions, representing all points that satisfy every inequality in the system.
-Identifying this common region is key to solving the system.
+The solution set is the intersection of the individual solution regions of each inequality.
+Understanding how to find this common region is essential for solving such systems.